By Lucy Vine

 A fresh and funny coming of age tale with a single-girl heroine that readers of Caitlin Moran and Lena Dunham will love.

-Hot Mess [n.] - someone who is attractive, but often in a state of disarray, repeatedly finding themselves in uncomfortable predicaments.
+Hot Mess [n.] - someone attractive, who is often in disarray.

 Ellie Knight is just like you.
 Her life isn't turning out the way she thought it would.
-Some people might say she's a hot mess but then who really has their s**t together before they're thirty?
+Some people might say she's a hot mess but then who really has their s**t together anyway?

 But single doesn't have to be the loneliest number, does it?